klay824/readme-generator/utils/README.md

 ## Installation
-Please run *npm install inquirer* in your terminal.
+Please run *npm install* in your terminal.

 ## Usage
-You can clone or fork the repo to get started.
+fork or clone

 ## License